Akil-Evlat/Akil-Evlat-IoT-and-Cyber-Security-E-portfolio/README.md

 On week 2 we tried to answer some questions about **Digitalization** topic.
 We had an article and we had some questions to answer.
 We also had a question which was about \*_Energy Crisis_ in EU.
 I added some references to end of the document.
 For more details about week two please visit week 2 folder.

-## Week 3
+<h2><a href="https://github.com/Akil-Evlat/Akil-Evlat-IoT-and-Cyber-Security-E-portfolio/tree/main/Week3-4">Week 3-4</a></h2>

-On week 3 we worked on a table about **Solar Winds**.
-Motivation of the week was filling up the table with required data and summarize it at the end.
+On week 3-4 we worked on a Cyber Kill Chain.
+Motivation of the week was make a small seminar about A 'Worst Nightmare' Cyberattack: The Untold Story of The SolarWinds Hack.
 Our titles were the following:

 - Kill-Chain Phase
 - Kill-Chain Phase Description